Skip to main content

 Program Highlights

 The Synthesis Program utilizes a robust and distinctive approach to students' learning and emphasizes the importance of confronting large-scale, global issues from an interdisciplinary perspective.
-The three-course sequence encompasses four curricular themes that connect with UC San Diego Competencies:
+The Synthesis Program asks students to:

 Course Descriptions